Why Use Solar Power

 - Solar power is a zero-emission electricity source.
-One megawatt hour (MWh) of solar-derived electricity avoids approximately one tonne of CO22.
+One megawatt hour (MWh) of solar-derived electricity avoids approximately one tonne of CO2.

 - For everyday homes, a well-designed, well-installed system can deliver a considerable return on investment.
 This means that over time, your system will pay for itself.

-- Both state and federal governments here in Australia offer incentives for households that install solar panels and solar hot water systems.
-However, in order to qualify for government incentives, your solar power system must be installed by a professional accredited with the Clean Energy Council - such as Bradford Solar.
+- Both state and federal governments here in Australia can offer incentives for households that install solar panels and solar hot water systems.
+However, in order to qualify for government incentives, your solar power system must be installed by a professional accredited with the Clean Energy Council.
+(Just Rite only uses CEC accredited installers)

 What types of solar power exist?

 There are three main types of solar energy that are currently in use.
 These include:

 - Solar thermal energy - which uses the sun’s power to generate electricity by using lenses and reflectors to concentrate the energy.
 This concentrated energy is then used to heat a fluid - typically water or oil - and uses the steam to drive a turbine.

 - Solar panels - or solar PV.
 This is where homes use solar panels to capture the sun’s energy and convert it into household energy (with the help of an inverter).